terwer/siyuan-plugin-publisher/README.md

 ## FAQ

-* Q1：How to install the Publish Tool plugin?
+* Q1：How to install the publishing tool plugin?
+Where can I find his entrance after installation?

-  A1：Find `Bazaar->Plugins->Publish Tools` Download and enable.
-No other action required.
+  A1：Find **`Bazaar->Plugins->Publishing Tools`** to download and enable.

+  The installation process requires no further action.
 This is no different from the download and installation of other plugins.

+  After the installation is complete, find the ✈️ icon on the top right toolbar, click the menu, and follow the corresponding instructions to use it.

 ‍